Andrewneteye4343/scDock/Metadata/README.md

 sample2.txt  Treatment
 ```

-For example, with two input files (sample1.txt and sample2.txt):
+For example, with two input scRNA files (sample1.txt and sample2.txt):
 In this case, sample1 belongs to the Control group, while sample2 belongs to the Treatment group.